Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - CMs: cf. [IT Change Management]
 - post-mortems, event management & establishing new processes: cf. [PostMortems101] & [Event Management]
 Learning is the goal during post-mortems + questiosn examples : [InfiniteHows]
-- use a chatbot for real time alerts
+- use a chatbot for real time alerts (e.g. Hubot, can integrate with Jenkins via Janky)

 ## Deployments
 From __fle__ @ AFPY barcamp, Ansible is a good compromise between Fabric, Salt & Puppet: simple & configurable enough + not to "dev-oriented"